On The Gothic Classical Music

 3. I don't CARE a snap about fachs in vocal music.
 I don't even care about gender.
 If a singer wants to sing a piece let him or her sing it.

-I am currently in a year long process of extended examination of dynamics in my work.
+I am currently in a year long process of extended examination of dynamics and phrasing in my work.
 It is proving most helpful.